atecon/heatmap/README.md

 - Input: numeric, required - accepts a matrix (grid form), a matrix with three columns (x y z rows), or a list of three series (each series becomes a column and the list is transposed into Nx3 rows).
 - opts: bundle, optional

 Creates a 3-dimensional surface visualization by driving gnuplot's pm3d mode together with the splot command.
+The native color scheme is the MATLAB 'jet' colormap.
 Behaviour depends on the form of the input:

 - Matrix form (cols != 3): the matrix is interpreted as a z-grid (rows/columns form a regular lattice).
 The plot uses the matrix data format understood by gnuplot.